Grilled Salmon Recipe

 What Sides Are Good With Salmon?

-What Kind Of Sauce Can I Use With Grilled Salmon?
+What Kind Of Sauce Is Good With Salmon?

 Maybe the kids like their salmon plain or as-is, but you like to sauce it up?
-Try one of these delicious, easy sauce recipes!
+A simple sauce idea that we use for our kids is a drizzle of soy sauce or teriyaki sauce.
+Or you can try one of these delicious sauce recipes!

 Tips For The BEST Grilled Salmon!

-Never made salmon or fish on the grill before?
+Never made salmon on the grill before?
 Never fear, this recipe is so easy anyone can do it!
-We’ve added a few tips to make sure that your grilled salmon recipe turns out perfectly!
+We’ve added a few tips to make sure that your grilled salmon recipe turns out perfectly.

 • Make sure the grill is at the right temperature: For this grilled salmon recipe you want the grill to be at a medium to medium-high heat.
 So around 400 degrees would be perfect.